Afghanistan-Taliban Crisis: Ashraf Ghani Likely to Head to US After Being Denied Landing in Tajikistan, Claim Reports

 He added that the terrorist group had won a “trial of sword and guns”, but could not win the hearts of the Afghan people.
 “If left unchecked, countless patriots would be martyred and the city of Kabul would be devastated, resulting in a major humanitarian catastrophe in the six-million-strong city,” Ghani said.

-Meanwhile, chaos has erupted at Kabul’s Hamid Karzai International Airport after thousands of Afghans gathered at the Kabul airport seeking an evacuation flight.
+Meanwhile, chaos erupted at Kabul’s Hamid Karzai International Airport after thousands of Afghans gathered there seeking an evacuation flight.
 The US military has taken over the security at the Kabul airport to execute the massive airlift of diplomat presence in Afghanistan following the Taliban’s takeover of the capital city.